davenquinn/geologic-patterns/doc/FGDC-documentation.md

 of reference styles for geologic linework and map symbology.

 This repository contains the entire FGDC pattern library extracted to SVG and PNG, for use on the modern web.
-In the future, I hope to incorporate FGDC symbology for linework and geologic symbols.
+This can be paired with libraries of linework and geologic symbols for the construction of slick geologic maps and stratigraphic columns.

 ![A geologic fantasy rendered in Procreate using FGDC pattern brushes](leader.png)